octokit/endpoint.js/README.md

 ### endpoint.parse()

 Stateless method to turn endpoint options into request options.
-Calling `endpoint(options)` is the same as calling `endpoint.parse(endpoint.merge(options))`
+Calling `endpoint(options)` is the same as calling `endpoint.parse(endpoint.merge(options))`.

 ## Special cases

 <a name="data-parameter"></a>
 ### The `data` parameter – set request body directly

-Some endpoints such as [Render a Markdown document in raw mode](https://developer.github.com/v3/markdown/#render-a-markdown-document-in-raw-mode) don’t have parameters that are sent as request body keys, instead the request body needs to be set directly.
+Some endpoints such as [Render a Markdown document in raw mode](https://developer.github.com/v3/markdown/#render-a-markdown-document-in-raw-mode) don’t have parameters that are sent as request body keys, instead, the request body needs to be set directly.
 In these cases, set the `data` parameter.

 ```js
 const options = endpoint('POST /markdown/raw', {